nyaruka/rp-archiver/README.md

 # Deploying

-As Archiver is a go application, it compiles to a binary and that binary along with the config file is all you need to run it on your server.
+As Archiver is a Go application, it compiles to a binary and that binary along with the config file is all you need to run it on your server.
 You can find bundles for each platform in the [releases directory](https://github.com/nyaruka/rp-archiver/releases).
 You should only run a single archiver instance for a deployment.